CrowdStrike/falconpy/README.md

 ## Quick Start :dizzy:

-Stable releases of FalconPy are available on the Python Package Index:
+Stable releases of FalconPy are available on the Python Package Index.
+In your terminal, execute the following command:

 ```shell
 python3 -m pip install crowdstrike-falconpy